openrelayxyz/plugeth/README.md

 like upstream Geth, but by installing plugins written in Golang, developers can extend its functionality in a wide variety of way.

+### Submitting Pull Requests

+We are eager to include contributions from the community into the project.
+We ask that pull requests which include new features to be covered by our test plugin found in: `/plugins/test-plugin`.
+The test design and instructions for use are documented there.
+If further assistance is needed please get in touch with us.

 ### Contact Us

 If you're trying to do something that isn't supported by the current plugin system, Reach out to us on [Discord](https://discord.gg/Epf7b7Gr) and we'll help you figure out how to make it work.